efigart/efigart.github.io/essays/final-project-idea.md

 - a user opens the "add spot" page, and inputs their stall number / location
 - later, the same user opens the "remove spot" page and marks their spot as avialable
 - the stall number is then passed and displayed on the "view available spots" page
-- a different user arrives, logs in / creates an account, and opens the "view available spots" page
+- a different user arrives (when it is crowded), logs in / creates an account, and opens the "view available spots" page
 - they pick from the list of spots and drive to it, if it is available, they park, open the "add spot" page, and input their stall number / location
 - the stall is removed from the "view avilable spots page"